A tech exec sent an antisemitic email about vaccines to lawmakers and business leaders. He resigned hours later.

 “There is no room for discrimination of any kind, anywhere, ever,” he added.

-Blake McClary, a tech executive and president of the Salt Lake City chapter for Silicon Slopes, a nonprofit that supports Utah’s burgeoning start-up environment, tweeted that Bateman needed to step down and “not embarrass” the tech community.
+Blake McClary, a tech executive and president of the Salt Lake City chapter of Silicon Slopes, a nonprofit that supports Utah’s burgeoning start-up environment, tweeted that Bateman needed to step down and “not embarrass” the tech community.

 In a statement on his official governor Twitter account, Cox called Bateman’s comments “irresponsible,” “hurtfully anti-Semitic” and “blatantly false.”
 On his personal account, the governor spoke more freely, calling the email “crazy stuff.”